Universal transition of spectral fluctuation in particle-hole symmetric system: Introduction

-Considering the Hamiltonian matrix with particle-hole symmetry described in the site basis, the off-diagonal blocks of it represent the hopping of the particles (electrons or holes) from one site to others while the onsite dynamics of those particles are represented by its diagonal blocks \cite{altland1997nonstandard, haake2010, simons2000lecture, gnutzmann2004universal-1, gnutzmann2004universal-2}.
-The latter ones are considered to be zero if the system has chiral symmetry instead of particle-hole symmetry \cite{haake2010, verbaarschot1994spectrum, gnutzmann2004universal-1, gnutzmann2004universal-2}.
-A transition from particle-hole to chiral symmetry can be achieved by controlling the ensemble parameters of the diagonal blocks of Hamiltonian matrix.
-Motivated by this, we ask two specific but related questions: a) Whether transition from Poissonian to Wigner-Dyson like behaviour within single spectrum is governed by complexity parameter for different ensembles respecting the particle-hole symmetry as matrix constraint? and b) Whether each point of transition from particle-hole to chiral symmetric ensembles respects this universality?

 In this paper we consider time-reversal symmetric systems with integer spin having particle-hole symmetry.
 In section \ref{s2}, we introduce the matrix representation of the Hamiltonian and discuss the relevant symmetries along with the ensemble density.
-We recall the important points of single parametric formulation of multiparametric evolution of matrix elements in section \ref{s3}.
+We formulate single parametric representation of multiparametric evolution of matrix elements in section \ref{s3} following the steps for other symmetry classes discussed in \cite{mondal2020spectral, shukla2005level, shukla2000alternative, shukla2005random}.
 Section \ref{s5} details three different ensembles arising due to different ensemble constraint even though they satisfy the same matrix constraint.
-In section \ref{s6}, we present our studies on spectral statistics across the spectrum and show that Poisson to GOE transition is independent of the ensembles considered.
-We propose an interpolating ensemble from particle-hole to chiral symmetry in section \ref{s7} and study the ratio of nearest neighbour spacing distribution.
+In section \ref{s6}, we present our studies on spectral statistics across the spectrum and show that Poisson to Wigner-Dyson transition is independent of the ensembles considered.
+We propose an interpolating ensemble from particle-hole to chiral symmetry in section \ref{s7} and study the ratio of nearest neighbor spacing distribution.
 We show that at each interpolating point, the transition across the spectrum remains identical for different ensembles.
 These findings are further corroborated by studying a dynamical model of 2D SSH type in section \ref{s9}.
 The summary and outlook follows in section \ref{s10}.